Meeji/Lib.Result/README.md

 ```

 ## Ahh!
 So ```Result``` is a Monad then?
 Yes.
 No. Maybe?
-I don't know.
-If you have a better understanding of monads than I do (and you probably do) please let me know.
-Answers on a postcard.
+I think so.